Rules for payslips

-The payslip must be transparant and everything on it must be specified.
+The payslip must be transparent and everything on it must be clearly specified for the employee.
 It must contain the:

 - gross salary amount

-- breakdown of the salary into components, e.g. basic salary and performance-related bonus
+- breakdown of the salary into components, for example basic salary, performance-related bonus, and holiday allowance

-- specification of deductions (such as national insucrance contributions and private use addition for private use of a company car)
+- specification of deductions (such as national insurance contributions, private use addition for private use of a company car, payroll taxes, and attachment of earnings)

 - names of both the employer and employee